fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 * Abdur Rahman bin Auf -- Saad ibn Rabi
 * Talha bin Obaidullah -- Ka'ab ibn Malik

-Ali ibn Abi Talib alone was left without a “brother.”
+Ali ibn Abi Talib alone was left without a "brother."

 Muhammad ibn Ishaq:
-The Apostle himself took Ali by hand and said: “This is my brother.”
+The Apostle himself took Ali by hand and said: "This is my brother."
 So God's Apostle, the Lord of the sent ones, and leader of the God-fearing, Apostle of the Lord of the worlds, the peerless and unequaled, and Ali ibn Abi Talib became brothers.
 (The Life of the Messenger of God)

 The Muhajireen had lost all their material possessions in Makkah, and all of them entered Yathrib (Medina) empty-handed.
 They consisted of two distinct groups.
 One group was made up of those men who were merchants and traders by profession, and they were very rich.
 When they went to Medina, they entered business, were successful at it, and they became rich again.

-The other group comprised the “ascetics” of Islam.
+The other group comprised the "ascetics" of Islam.
 They were poor in Makkah, and when they migrated to Medina, they still chose to be poor.
 They spurned worldly riches, and they never held economic power in their hands at any time.
 Representatives of this group were men like Abu Dharr el-Ghiffari; Ammar ibn Yasir and Miqdad ibn al-Aswad.

 The Ansar treated the Muhajireen from Makkah better than the real brothers of the latter would have done.
 They lodged them in their own homes, gave them household effects; made them partners in farming, or gave them half of their land.
 Those Ansars who were in business, made the Muhajirs their partners in business.